forkkit/madrid-blog/content/post/welcome.md

 {{< linked-img "bathroom.jpg" >}}

-Pardon the weird distortion, I captured it as a stiched wide angle image to fit everything in.
+Pardon the weird distortion, I captured it as a stitched wide angle image to fit everything in.
 That's my room and the attached (private) bathroom

 ### Cool features